Three reasons not to build a house on permafrost

-- Permafrost is unstable and no matter how much gravel and insulation you put under the house it is still likely to move or sink as the permafrost thaws underneath causing expensive repairs.
+- Permafrost is unstable ground.
+No matter how much gravel and insulation you put under your house it is still likely to move as the result of effects of permafrost subsidence.

-- Permafrost seems cheaper than good, solid, well drained ground but its not.
-You get the ground for a lower price but the development of the land is expensive.
+- Permafrost seems cheaper than good, solid, well drained ground.
+However, the cost of buying permafrost land is less expensive but the development is expensive over the long term.
 Septic systems for permafrost soils are expensive and prone to failure.

 - Permafrost is a bad investment because in the end the structure you build may not be worth what you put into it, be hard to sell because everyone knows the permafrost is melting, or it might just fail.

 WE DO NOT LEVEL CABINS OR HOMES IN FAIRBANKS, ALASKA.
 Contact Thompson Leveling and Services.

 Read more about problems building on permafrost and the cost of building on permafrost below…

 Permafrost may seem cheap because it costs $2,000-8,000 per acre (paying more than $8,000 per acre for permafrost is generally too much) and with the uncertainty at UAF there is a firesale on cheap land.